JonasReich/OpenUnrealUtilities/README.md

 # Open Unreal Utilities
-The Open Unreal Utilties plugin is a general purpose utility plugin for Unreal Engine 4.
+The Open Unreal Utilities plugin is a general purpose utility plugin for Unreal Engine 4.

 ## Contents
 So far the plugin mainly contains runtime utilities and some automated testing helpers.
 These utilities include: